In this post: Choosing The Right Travel Trailer Battery – The Basics

 RV Battery Guide: Choosing the Right Travel Trailer Battery

-To power electrical components in your travel trailer, you need a deep cycle battery.
-It’s the same type of battery you would use as a house battery for an RV.
-Deep cycle batteries provide continuous power for a long period of time.
+To power electrical components in your travel trailer, you need a deep cycle battery – the same type of battery you’d use for a trolling motor.
+It’s also the same type of battery you would use as a house battery for an RV.
+Deep cycle batteries provide continuous power for a long time.
 This is different from a starting battery in a vehicle, which provides a powerful boost of energy for a brief amount of time.

 These are the four main types of travel trailer batteries:

-Out of these four, lead acid is the cheapest option.
-But it’s also the one with the smallest lifespan.
+Out of these four, lead-acid batteries are the cheapest option.
+At least short term.
+But it’s also the one with the shortest lifespan.
 These batteries require maintenance to prevent damage from sulfation and leakage.
-They are also heavy and cumbersome as a pile of bricks, and can’t be drained past 50% capacity.
+They are also heavy as a pile of bricks, and can’t be drained past 50% capacity.

 AGM travel trailer batteries don’t need as much maintenance as lead acid batteries, and they can be discharged up to 80%.
 But they have a major downside–they can overcharge easily.

-Gel batteries are a step above lead acid, as they’re sealed to prevent leaks.
-They work well in extreme temperatures, but charge very slowly.
+Gel batteries are a step above lead acid batteries, as they’re sealed to prevent leaks.
+They work well in extreme temperatures but charge very slowly.

 rsz green & white travel trailer

-Limited on space in your travel trailer?
+Limited space in your travel trailer?
+Lead acid batteries can take up a lot of space.
 Lithium batteries are the smallest, lightest travel trailer battery option.
 But that doesn’t mean they’re less powerful.
 The lithium iron phosphate chemistry gives them superior stability, efficiency, and safety.
 This is the fastest-charging battery type, and also the longest-lasting.
+So for many, this makes them the best battery for their travel trailer.

 Once you’ve picked what type of travel trailer battery you’ll use, it’s time to figure out exactly what your battery bank will look like.